rockandska/pytest-tmux/README.md

 A pytest plugin that enables tmux driven tests

-This plugin is intend to help users who whant to test interrative cli.
+This plugin is intend to help users who want to test interrative cli.

 When using `tmux` fixture it basically :

-- creates a tmux server (socket created in tmux tmpdir)
+- creates a tmux server (socket created in pytest tmpdir)
 - creates a session automatically
 - attach to the window automatically
 - attach to the pane automatically